 There are 38 councillors directing the work of the council, elected by the voters of the Vale of White Horse district.
 Our elections are held every four years.
 You can find councillors and their contact details by:

 The council has a cabinet and leader management structure.
 The leader of the council is Emily Smith.
-The council is Liberal Democratic controlled.
+The council is Liberal Democrat controlled.
 The council also has a chairmanwho attends a considerable number of events in the district during the term of office.

 Committees, meetings, agendas and minutes